cshoben/cs201-resources/installingSoftware.md

 ### Download the JDK

-Go to https://bell-sw.com/pages/downloads/.
+Go [here](https://bell-sw.com/pages/downloads/#/java-17-lts%20/%20current).
 Scroll down, and under "Download Liberica JDK," click on the “LTS/Current" tab.
 As of the time of writing, the current release is JDK 17.

 Choose the version of the installer for your OS:
 - If you are using Windows, download the **MSI file** as shown below.